 The Massachusetts Bay Colony charter of 1629 was a royal document that gave the Massachusetts Bay Company permission by the English crown to establish a colony in New England.
+The charter was granted by King Charles I on March 4, 1629.

 A charter is a document that gives certain rights to a colony, town/city, university or institution.
 The colony’s charter defined the type of government the colony would have, spelled out the rules the colony must follow and also identified the boundaries of the colony’s territory.